 - Glance through the records before seeing the patient.
-Patients expect you to know their past medical history, even if it is the first time that they have consulted with you because they know that you have the records.
+Patients expect you to know their past medical history, even if it is the first time that they have consulted with you, because they know that you have the records.
 It is certainly worth noting the last consultation and the major problems as displayed on the screen.

 Remember that these are non-verbal as well as verbal.
-Your manner, your physical position with regards to the patient's (this may not be within your control), your body language all contribute to the outcome of the consultation.
+Your manner, your physical position with regards to the patient's (this may not be within your control), and your body language all contribute to the outcome of the consultation.
 Be relaxed and smile to radiate confidence.
 If they have had to wait a long time, a comment addressing this with an apology at the outset is often appreciated; it will give you a much better start and shows respect for their individuality.

-Avoid writing whilst the patient is talking to you; if they are saying a lot of relevant things - or there is importance in the temporal order of the narrative - and you need to jot them down, mention it to the patient so that they understand that you are still listening to them, "I'll just make a note of your symptoms as you go along so that I get the order right."
+Avoid writing whilst the patient is talking to you; if they are saying a lot of relevant things - or there is importance in the temporal order of the narrative - and you need to jot them down, mention it to the patient so that they understand that you are still listening to them - "I'll just make a note of your symptoms as you go along so that I get the order right."

 Extracting the information